ultral/ultral.github.io/it/test-ansible-roles-via-testkitchen-inside-hyperv.md

 ---

 # Test me if you can.
 Do YML developers Dream of testing ansible?
-It is text version of [presentation](https://cloud.mail.ru/public/DBuA/7sEMAMRyH) from [Saint-Petersburg Linux User Group](http://spblug.org/).
+It is text version of [presentation 2018-04-25](https://cloud.mail.ru/public/DBuA/7sEMAMRyH) from [Saint-Petersburg Linux User Group ](http://spblug.org/).
 Configuration example locates at [https://github.com/ultral/ansible-role-testing](https://github.com/ultral/ansible-role-testing)

 # Introduction
 I suppose that that you [make configuration management, not bash](make-cm-not-bash-en.md).
 It means that you have to test it some how.
 Have you ever tested ansible roles?
 How do you do it?